 If your large or small business servers are on-premise, it is your responsibility to maintain the hardware, software and server racks.
 Storage, cooling and power must also be considered.
 This is a big responsibility for companies that do not have adequate internal IT staff.
 And missed or delayed maintenance could result in an unexpected outage.

 One option is to outsource server maintenance to a managed service provider, like Atlas.
-Many companies seeking small business servers are also turning to cloud-based servers, which require zero maintenance from internal staff.
+Many companies seeking small business servers are also turning to cloud-based servers, which require limited maintenance from internal staff.
 Keep in mind, your data is only secure if servers are properly maintained.
 So, it’s important to work with a reputable organization that you trust.

 Disaster Recovery and Up-Time Needs

 If your servers go down unexpectedly, can your business survive while they reboot or restore?
 This is a question to ask yourself before deciding which large or small business server environment your company should use.
 With traditional servers, it can take hours or even days to restore data.
 That is if the damage allows for restoration at all.
 On the other hand, a virtual server can be restored within a few minutes to a previous date or time using a virtual snapshot.

 If your business cannot survive with even minutes of server downtime, a data center or cloud-based server environment may be the right fit for you.
 These data centers – both local and cloud – have the resources necessary to keep systems up and running.
 The cloud also has built-in redundancies that many companies cannot afford in-house.
 It’s important to note that cloud-based servers are not bulletproof.
 However, they are the most reliable.

 Scalability and Growth